 In 1980, Robert established 1/19th Royal NSW Regiment Pipes and Drums, an Army Reserve pipe band which drew members from all over NSW.
 His initial appointment was to the rank of Sergeant and rose to the rank of Warrant Officer before leaving the unit.

 He competed with the City of Blacktown Pipe Band in 2006 in Grade 1 at the World Pipe Band Championships in Glasgow, Scotland.
-He has also run tuition sessions for many NSW bands and is currently tutoring the Castle Hill Pipe Band on a regular basis.
+He has also run tuition sessions for many NSW bands.

 Pipe Band Association and Judge

 Robert has been active within the NSW Pipe Band Association, serving for a number of years as a Councillor, member of the State Piping Panel and is a registered piping judge.

 He has also been the State Principal for Piping with the Australian Federation of Pipe Band Associations.

 He was made a Life Member of the NSW Pipe Band Association in 2018.